Venetia Williams

 The grey Teeton Mill would be the best horse trained by Williams to date.
 The grey won the Badger Beer Chase, Hennessy Gold Cup, King George VI Chase and Ascot Chase.
 Unfortunately, he dislodged a tendon on his hock during the 1999 Cheltenham Gold Cup and was pulled up.
 He was subsequently retired and served as a hack for Williams.

-Lady Rebecca was another stable star, her victories including a hat-trick in the Cleeve Hurdle from 1999-2001.
+Lady Rebecca was another stable star, with victories including a hat-trick in the Cleeve Hurdle from 1999 to 2001.

 Venetia Williams – Most Famous Victories

-Teeton Mill started second favourite for the Hennessy Gold Cup but was always travelling best under Norman Williamson.
+Teeton Mill started as the second favourite for the Hennessy Gold Cup but was always travelling best under Norman Williamson.
 He led at the third last and drew clear to win by 15 lengths.
-The King George was the obvious target to the grey after that commanding success.
-Once again he was second favourite but he made light of the step up in class, beating Escartefigue and Imperial Call comfortably.
+The King George was the obvious target for the grey after that commanding success.
+Once again, he was the second favourite, but he made light of the step up in class, beating Escartefigue and Imperial Call comfortably.

 Summary of Jumps Trainer Venetia Williams